JerryIshihara/Java_Mobile_App--CSC207/README.md

 # Overview
-A game center application implemented in Java.
+A game centre application implemented in Java.
 There are three built-in games:
 - Sliding Tile
 - Sudoku
 - Subtract Square (has AI mode with mini-max strategy)